WalterSmuts/TopologyWars/readme.md

 Concept
 -------

-A fast paced 2D multiplayer action shooter similar to geometry wars.
-A project to brush up on C++, networking and give me a Qt introduction using CMake as a build tool.
+A fast paced 2D multiplayer action shooter similar to Geometry Wars.
+A project to brush up on C++, networking and give me an introduction to using CMake as a build tool.

 [Geometry Wars Retro Evolved](http://store.steampowered.com/app/8400/Geometry_Wars_Retro_Evolved/)<br>